Game & Tournament Rules

 - If, due to time limits, the final inning is declared by the umpire prior to the 6th inning, no run limit (mercy rule) shall apply.
 The inning shall be played in its entirety.

-- The first tie-breaker will be head-to-head game results, i.e., if one team beat the other, that team is the division winner.
+- The second tie-breaker, if applicable, will be head-to-head game results, i.e., if one team beat the other, that team is the higher seed.

-- If needed, the second tie-breaker will be fewest runs allowed.
+- If needed, a third tie-breaker will be runs allowed against any common opponents.

-- Total runs scored will NOT be used as a tie-breaker.
+- Total runs scored will NOT be used as a tie-breaker in any event.

-- If the first and second tie breakers do not decide a winner, the tournament director shall, in his sole discretion, choose a random method (coin flip, number draw, etc.) to break the tie.
+- If the tie-breakers do not conclusively establish seeding order, the tournament director shall, in his sole discretion, choose a random method (coin flip, number draw, etc.) to break any ties.